sosheskaz/borgbackup-server/README.md

 for `/etc/passwd`, `/etc/shadow`, and `/home`, in addition to any other binds done for the purpose of the actual backups, and using `docker exec` to generate those configurations.

+Accounts are locked by the `!` flag in shadow, so you need to change it to `*` after creating the account (or otherwise unlock it).

 Keep in mind that, when binding file systems from outside docker into this container, you need to match the user/group IDs as appropriate to ensure users retain access.